armlabstanford/jparse/README.md

 base_link_name: 'link_base'
 end_link_name: 'link_eef'"
 ```
-To see versitility, simply change the kinematic chain for the JParse solution for that segment.
+To see versatility, simply change the kinematic chain for the JParse solution for that segment.
 To view options for your kinematic tree:
 ```bash
 rosrun rqt_tf_tree rqt_tf_tree
 ```